erew70/UnbanMII-PRETENDO/Readme.md

 Q. Can i just swap files isnt there some other files to swap?

-A. No and you might end up bricking if you repalce ctcert.bin or si_a so dont try that please!
+A. No and you might end up bricking if you repalce ctcert.bin or si_a so dont try that please! (screams stupidy 😵‍💫)

 # what is blacklisted on their end
 ## Online Play: (Matchmaking)